 Geospatial Data

-Geospatial data is a type of data that shows where features or objects exist in the world; for instance, the physical locations of cities, rivers, or roads.
+Geospatial data shows where features or objects exist in the world; for instance, the physical locations of cities, rivers, or roads.
 It's used in GPS systems, mapping apps on your phone, and by researchers and planners to understand and manage the world around us.

 There are two types of geospatial data.

-• Vector data is represented by points, lines, and areas (or polygons) that have discrete locations on a map.
+• Vector data is represented by points, lines, and areas (or polygons) which are discrete locations on a map.
 For example, it is common to see cities represented as points on a map, roads and rivers as lines, and lakes and provincial boundaries as areas.

 • Raster data is represented by a matrix of cells or pixels (like a digital image) and is used to model continuous real-world phenomena, like temperature or elevation change.

-MaDGIC can help you find, analyze and visualize geospatial data in GIS and other specialized software packages available to current Trent students, staff and faculty.
-Find out more about our services and facilities and contact us for personalized support.
+MaDGIC can help you find, analyze, and visualize geospatial data in a GIS and other specialized software packages available to current Trent students, staff and faculty.
+Connect with our team via email to madgichelp@trentu.ca or book an appointment from our Contact Us page.

 • Scholars GeoPortal is a geospatial data discovery tool available to current students, staff, and faculty at Trent to enrich their teaching and research with a growing collection of geospatial data and mapping products.
 Search, preview, query, download and share data about Ontario and Canada, such as topographic data from various sources, historical census boundary files and topographic maps, current orthophotography from the Government of Ontario’s imagery program, and much more.
 Export data in a range of useful formats including SHP, DWG, DXF, GeoTIFF, MrSID, and PDF.
 Trent login required.